jeffbass/yin-yang-ranch/docs/water-meter-hardware.rst

 To develop and test a prototype, I placed a Raspberry Pi, a PiCamera and a flashlight in the meter box (below the lid).
 I learned that any single point light source created a lot of glare and light flares on the water meter glass face.
-So I built an array of white LED's on a couple of prototyping circuit boards.
+So I built an array of 24 white LED's on a two prototyping circuit boards.
 The LED's are controlled using RPi GPIO pin 18 and an N-channel MOSFET to control the higher current flow to the LED arrays.
 The LED array draws too much current to be controlled by the RPi GPIO pins directly.
 The